 EMB312H Super Tucano

 Northrop and Embraer joint forces to bid for the Joint Primary Aircraft Training System (JPATS) competion in the United States.
 They made a stretched version of the Tucano, with an uprated engine driving a five bladed propeller, and a taller vertical stabiliser.
 The companies lost the competition to Beechcraft and Pilatus, but continued development as the EMB314.

 Embraer won the Royal Ar Force order for the replacement of the Jet Provost, but a different engine was needed to satisfy the time-to-climb requirements.
 This was the Garrett TPE331 engine, which has two big exhaust under the nose.
 It powers a four bladed propeller.
 The Short Brothers version also has a two piece canopy, with a frame between the front and back seat.

 Aircraft for the Royal Air Force are known as Tucano T1, while export version for Kenya and Kuwait are designated Tucano Mk51 and Mk52 respectively.

 EMB314 Super Tucano

-Using the stretched Tucano (EMB312H) as a starting point.
-Embraer created a dedicated light attack version.
+Using the stretched Tucano (EMB312H) as a starting point, Embraer created a dedicated light attack version.
 It got a new model designation, EMB314, stressing that it is rather a new model than an upgrade.
-It maintains the new engine, five bladed prop and taller tail of the EMB312H, but has a new cockpit in which the pilots sit at nearly the same level.
+It maintains the new engine, five blade prop and taller tail of the EMB312H, but has a new cockpit in which the pilots sit at nearly the same level.
 Also the canopy is higher and consists of three parts.

 The Brazilian air force uses designation A-29 for the aircraft, A-29A for the single seat version and A-29B for the dual seat.
-Sierra Nevada Corporation built and markets the Super Tucano from the USA, using the same designation, even though it is out-of-sequence.
+Sierra Nevada Corporation markets the Super Tucano from the USA, using the same designation, even though it is out-of-sequence.